Qubinode/qubinode-installer/docs/supported_hardware_coniguration.md

-# Supported Hardware specs for Qubinode
+# Supported Hardware Specs For Qubinode

 Qubinode-installer may support different product types.
 The table below defines what is need for an OpenShift Deployment.